reab5555/Steam-Purchase-Prediction/README.md

 1. **Data Ingestion (MongoDB -> Parquet)**:
    - Steam game reviews are fetched from a MongoDB database.
-   - The data is processed into Parquet format using Apache Airflow, and stored in AWS S3 as the data lake.
+   - The data is processed into Parquet format using Apache Airflow and stored in AWS S3 as the data lake.

 2. **Sentiment Analysis**:
    - A Hugging Face model deployed on AWS SageMaker performs sentiment analysis on the review texts.